-The results of the proposed Bayesian approach to GP regression is presented in Figures \ref{fig:detailed_illustration}(b) and (c).
+The results of the proposed Bayesian approach with GP regression is presented in Figures \ref{fig:detailed_illustration}(b) and (c).
 A posterior estimation of uncertain data locations is performed first through Bayesian inference.
 As the marginal likelihood (evidence) is computationally intractable, an MCMC sampling with the Metropolis algorithm is employed to directly fetch samples for the posterior distribution of uncertain inputs.
-The probability density functions of both the prior (in blue) and the posterior (in green) distributions are shown in Figure~\ref{fig:detailed_illustration}(c), in which the posterior distributions are approximated by the technique of kernel density estimation \cite{Mats1982}.
-It is clear that the update from prior to posterior has made the mean estimates of the uncertain inputs closer to the actual locations, and that the prior variance has meanwhile been reduced by leveraging all existing data.
+The marginal prior (in orange) and posterior (in blue) distributions of each uncertain data location are presented in Figure~\ref{fig:detailed_illustration}(c).
+The distributions are approximated using samples and kernel density estimation \cite{Mats1982}.
+It is clear that the update from prior to posterior has driven the mean estimates of the uncertain inputs closer to the actual locations, meanwhile, the prior variances have been significantly reduced.
 It is worth noting that, in practice, the ground truth function is generally unknown, and thus it is typically impossible to claim if the inference has indeed improved our knowledge in uncertain input locations.
 Nevertheless, the Bayesian inference of these locations exploits all the available information from training data to reduce/update their uncertainties.
-Subsequently, the samples that MCMC fetches from the posterior are further used to construct the predictions for new (unseen) locations over the entire domain $[0,8\pi]$.
+Subsequently, the samples that MCMC fetches from the posterior are further used to construct the predictions for unseen locations over the entire domain $[0,8\pi]$.